KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-11-08-poc-planning.md

 - No executive sponsor

 ## Success metrics
 These need to be specific and measurable.
-Not "see if it's faster" but "reduce process time from 2 hours to 30 minutes"
+Not "see if it's faster" but "reduce process time from 2 hours to 30 minutes".

 Examples that work:
 - Reduce deployment time by 50%